microsoft/health-architectures/Postman/README.md

 1. In Azure Portal, go to **Azure Active Directory** -> **App registrations** and click **New registration**.
 <img src="./docs/images/Screenshot_2022-02-11_065619_edit2.png" height="328">

-2. Type in a name for your application registration in the **Name** field.
+2. Type in a name for your Postman application registration in the **Name** field.
 <img src="./docs/images/Screenshot_2022-02-15_141049_edit2.png" height="328">

 3. Scroll down, and under **Redirect URI (optional)** select **Web** and then enter https://www.getpostman.com/oauth2/callback.
 Click **Register**.